Table of Contents

 Yes, students admitted for Graduate Professional Development status must adhere to the same registration requirements as other admitted students and must register in the fall and spring semesters.
 Registration during the summer is not required.

-- My graduate program has admitted a student for Graduate Professional Development.
-How long may the GPD student remain in the program?
+- My graduate program admitted a student for Graduate Professional Development (GDP).
+How long can a GPD student remain in the program?

-If the student is a domestic student, the graduate program determines how long the student may continue to take courses as a GPD student.
-Ideally, the period for which the student may remain a GPD student should be clearly stated in the letter of admission.
+For domestic students, the graduate program determines how long the student can take courses as a GPD student.
+The period for which the student can register as a GPD student should be clearly stated in the letter of admission.

-- A student admitted for Graduate Professional Development in my program is performing poorly and the program would like to terminate the student at the end of the semester.
+- A student admitted for Graduate Professional Development in my program is performing poorly and the program wants to terminate the student at the end of the semester.
 Can the program do this?

-- My program would like to require a higher GPA for its master’s students.
-May we impose higher GPA requirements?
+- My program wants to require a higher GPA for its master’s students.
+Can we impose higher GPA requirements?

 Yes.
-Graduate programs may impose more stringent GPA requirements for their students.
+Graduate programs can impose more stringent GPA requirements for their students.
 The higher GPA requirement may pertain to the overall GPA or to the degree plan coursework.

+- My program wants to require higher grades for courses applied to degree requirements than specified by University policy.
+Can we do this?
 Yes.
-Graduate programs may impose more stringent requirements for grades included on the student’s degree plan.
+Graduate programs can impose more stringent requirements for grades included on the student’s degree plan.

-- My program would like to require its graduate students to earn higher grades for particular courses in the major.
-May we do this?
+- My program wants to require its graduate students to earn higher grades for specific major field courses.
+Can we do this?

 Yes.
-Graduate programs may impose more stringent grading requirements for courses its students complete in the major.
+Graduate programs can impose more stringent grading requirements for courses its students complete in the major.